top of page

 She spent fifteen years as an architect and design manager, working across three continents — from the construction of a US Embassy compound in Mali to the implementation of a Mandarin Oriental resort in Turks & Caicos, alongside the offices of Piero Lissoni, David Chipperfield and Kengo Kuma.

-Her work was shaped by the belief that structure and beauty are inseparable.
+Her work was shaped by the belief that structure and beauty are inseparable — combining architectural precision with a tactile and human approach to contemporary calligraphy and engraving.

 MCF_5622.jpg